 Oh, absolutely.

-And I mean, I think a lot of people outside the Washington DC beltway may not understand that really a security clearance is a meal ticket.
+And I mean, I think a lot of people outside the Washington, D.C.
+Beltway may not understand that really a security clearance is a meal ticket.

-It's the equivalent of uh a professional license for a doctor or a lawyer, and without it, you're not gonna work in the field in which you practice.
+It's the equivalent of a professional license for a doctor or a lawyer.

-He's stripped of his clearance, he can no longer work, and now we're fighting that on appeal.
+And now we're fighting that on appeal.

 It's really outrageous.

-Let's go into your original article, how the Pentagon bankrolled an alleged uh spy inside the Trump campaign and other sort of tales.
+Let's go into your original article, How the Pentagon bankrolled an alleged spy inside the Trump campaign and other sorted tales because you literally write chapter and verse on this.

-So I want you to explain it in detail.
+I want you to explain it in detail.

 Sure.